niteshkuwarbi04/zomato-ExploratoryDataAnalysis/README.md

 ## Overview

-The purpose is to use the different libraries of python and use it for exploratory data analyis.
+The purpose is to use the different libraries of python i.e., numpy, pandas, matplotlib and seaborn.
+Therefore finding missing values and visualization with piecharts and bargraphs, thus giving observation out of it.
 The dataset I used is from Kaggle.

+## About Dataset

+The dataset is being retrieved from kaggle (https://www.kaggle.com/datasets/shrutimehta/zomato-restaurants-data)

 ## Tools and Technologies